clickclickonsal/react-todo-app/README.md

 This is a simple React todo app that I built for a React Workshop that I did.
 It's heavly commented to aim at being a helpful guide to people just gettting into React. 😄

+To run this project, first clone it to your machine.
+Then when your inside project run the following commands.

+`npm install` or `yarn install`

+`npm start` or `yarn start`